 Internal tidal waves, resulting from the interaction of the tide with the topography (slopes, seamounts, ridges), are responsible for the local intensification of tidal currents or density instability and have therefore been identified as a key process in ocean dynamics, in particular in the physical and biogeochemical fluxes of tracers.
 These waves and the associated mixing play an important role in the exchange of the ocean surface with the deep ocean and atmosphere.
 Characterisation of their dynamics is therefore essential for understanding their role in ocean circulation, climate and ecosystem structuring.

 Our objective is the precise quantitative description of the tides by means of numerical modelling and the setting up of campaigns at sea to observe them and their multiple interactions (biogeochemistry, biology, circulation).

 Contact : I. Dadou, R. Morrow L. Renault

 Within LEGOS, many teams are working on mesoscale (~100 km) and submesoscale (~1-10 km) ocean processes.
 To improve our mutual understanding of these different processes, a scientific discussion group with members from several teams has been established at LEGOS in recent years and will continue in 2021-2025 to exchange and discuss scientific questions/ideas and related processes.

 The scientific discussions of this axis are centred around key questions of the laboratory:

-- What is the role of mixing resulting from geo/agetostrophic eddy dynamics and internal waves/tides? (in common with the Tides/Internal Tides axis).
+- What is the role of mixing resulting from (a)geostrophic eddy dynamics and internal waves/tides? (in common with the Tides/Internal Tides discussion group).

-- What is the impact of fine-scale freshwater fluxes on mesoscale to submesoscale and ocean-atmosphere couplings (in common with the continuum axis)
+- What is the impact of fine-scale freshwater fluxes on mesoscale to submesoscale and ocean-atmosphere couplings (in common with the continuum discussion group)

-- Physical-biogeochemical interactions and response to the couplings studied above.
+- Physical-biogeochemical interactions and their response to the couplings studied above.